geneontology/geneontology.github.io/_docs/download-ontology.md

 This is the fully axiomatised of the GO.
 It includes cross-ontology relationships (axioms) and imports additional required ontologies including ChEBI, cell ontology and Uberon.
 It also includes a complete set of relationship types including some not in go.obo/go.owl.
 This version is only available in OWL.
 ## Subsets

 GO slims are subsets of terms in the ontology.
-GO slims give a broad overview of the ontology content without the detail of the specific fine grained terms.
-More information in the [GO slim guide](http://geneontology.org/page/go-slim-and-subset-guide/).
+GO subsets give a broad overview of the ontology content without the detail of the specific fine grained terms.
+More information in the [GO subset guide](http://geneontology.org/page/go-slim-and-subset-guide/).
 ## Cross-references of GO to other classification systems

 Many GO classes have been cross-referenced (mapped) to a number of external classification systems.
 The [Cross-references of External Classification Systems to GO](/docs/download-mappings/) page contains more information and links to the Cross-reference2GO files.